Discovering New Theorems via LLMs with In-Context Proof Learning in Lean: Method

 \subsection{Prover Loop}

-For each generated conjectures, the prover try to prove it in following process. \begin{enumerate} \item The prover LLM produced the proof code of the conjecture.
+For each generated conjecture, the prover tries to prove it in the following process. \begin{enumerate} \item The prover LLM produces the proof code of the conjecture.
 If the LLM judges that the conjecture is not provable, the prover exits the loop as failure. \item The Lean server verifies the generated proof.
-If the proof is verified, the prover exits the loop as success. \item If already enough number of trial is done, the prover exits the loop as failure.
-Otherwise, the error message is returned to the LLM and we return to the first step. \end{enumerate}
+If the proof is verified, the prover exits the loop as success. \item If the maximum number of trials has been reached, the prover exits the loop with failure.
+Otherwise, the error message from the Lean server is returned to the LLM and we return to step \ref{enum:CPL_prover_loop_first_step}. \end{enumerate}

 The context is given to both the prover and the Lean server.
 Thus, not only the prover can learn the proof strategies from the context, but also it can use the theorems in the context as lemmas.